zorgch/irc-quizbot/README.md

 Write questions  in [questions.py](questions.py), as per the format.
 *Note*: you need at least eleven question for quizbot to work properly.

+Edit or change common messages by redefining the according variables in [strings.py](strings.py).

 Start the bot with:
 `$ ./q`